CalculusAI/mandatum/README.md

 # Mandatum
 Mandatum is a python framework based on rich-python to create beatiful Command-Line-Interface applications in no time.
-It can create interface for your application in an object oriented approach
+It can create interface for your application in an object oriented approach.
+[Visit on PyPi](https://pypi.org/project/mandatum/)

 ## Installation
 To install via pip type the following command